 Step 5: Polish the spoon

-No power tools required
+No power tools needed

-Affordable and beginner-friendly
+Inexpensive and beginner-friendly

 Requires precision and a steady hand

-Mistakes cannot be undone.
+Mistakes cannot be undone

-Method 6: Engraving a spoon with a CNC machine
+Method 6: Engraving a Spoon with a CNC Machine

 - CNC engraving machine